alanvardy/tod/CODE_OF_CONDUCT.md

 ## Contact

-If you have any questions or experience abuse, please contact the project maintainer at [your-email@example.com].
+If you have any questions or experience abuse, please contact the project maintainer at [alan@vardy.cc].